lingsamuel/Nymph/README.md

 - prepend: use this if order matters
 - replace: clear all existed elements in all plugins, has the highest priority.

-If a `$strategy-list-hybrid` operator is set, this property is fallback strategy.
+If a `$list-mutate` operator is set, this property is fallback strategy.

 Specially, if `$strategy-list` is `replace`, it will replace existed list to self regardless, ignores any other operators.